hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

 .. index:: XSV

-In the case of an XSV file, the user can decide to augment the measured sound speed with WOA/RTOFS temperature and salinity through the XSV load temperature/salinity option under the *Process* menu (the option is only active when an XSV cast is loaded).
+In the case of an XSV file, the user can decide to augment the measured sound speed with WOA/RTOFS temperature and salinity through the XSV load temperature/salinity option under the *Process* menu (:numref:`editor_tab6`).
+The option is only active when an XSV cast is loaded.

+.. _editor_tab6:
 .. figure:: ./_static/editor_tab6.png
     :width: 600px
     :align: center